-Both concepts come with induction schemes (lfp induction and definition of well-foundedness) for proving properties of the defined objects.
+Both concepts come with induction schemes (Ifp induction and definition of well-foundedness) for proving properties of the defined objects.

 Summary: Proof Support

 The methodological overhead can be faced by powerful mechanical support in Isabelle, since many proof-tasks are routine.

 24 Arithmetic

 The Roadmap

 We are still looking at how the different parts of mathematics are encoded in the Isabelle/HOL library.

 - Orders

 - Sets

 - Functions

 - (Least) fixpoints and induction

 - (Well-founded) recursion

 - Arithmetic

 - Datatypes

 The Roadmap

 We are still looking at how the different parts of mathematics are encoded in the Isabelle/HOL library.

 - Orders

 - Sets

 - Functions

 - (Least) fixpoints and induction

 - (Well-founded) recursion

 - Arithmetic

 - Datatypes

 Current Stage of our Course

 - On the basis of conservative embeddings, set theory can be built safely.

 - Inductive sets can be defined using least fixpoints and suitably supported by Isabelle.

 - Well-founded orderings can be defined without referring to infinity.
 Recursive functions can be based on these.

 Needs inductive sets though.
 Support by Isabelle provided.

 Current Stage of our Course

 - On the basis of conservative embeddings, set theory can be built safely.

 - Inductive sets can be defined using least fixpoints and suitably supported by Isabelle.

 - Well-founded orderings can be defined without referring to infinity.
 Recursive functions can be based on these.

 Needs inductive sets though.
 Support by Isabelle provided.

 Next important topic: arithmetic.

-• Purely definitional?
+Purely definitional?

-492Our intuition/knowledge about arithmetics clearly requires that there are infinite sets, e.g., the set of infinite numbers.
-Technically, the HOL model of the set of natural numbers must be an infinite set, otherwise we would not be willing to say that have "modeled" arithmetic.
-493The Peano axioms are $$-0 \in nat$$ $$- \forall x. x \in nat \rightarrow Suc(x) \in nat$$ $$- \forall x.
-Suc(x) \neq 0$$ $$- \forall x \ y.Suc(x) = Suc(y) \rightarrow x = y$$ $$- \forall P.(P(0) \land \forall n.(P(n) \to P(Suc(n)))) \to \forall n.P(n).$$ • Purely definitional?
+Our intuition/knowledge about arithmetics clearly requires that there are infinite sets, e.g., the set of infinite numbers.
+Technically, the HOL model of the set of natural numbers must be an infinite set, otherwise we would not be willing to say that we have "modeled" arithmetic.
+The Peano axioms are - $-0 \in nat$ - $\forall x.x \in nat \rightarrow Suc(x) \in nat$ - $\forall x.
+Suc(x) \neq 0$ - $\ \forall x \ y.Suc(x) = Suc(y) \rightarrow x = y$ - $\ \forall P.(P(0) \land \forall n.(P(n) \rightarrow P(Suc(n)))) \rightarrow \forall n.P(n).$ • Purely definitional?

-Not possible with eight basic rules (cannot enforce infinity492 of HOL model)!
-492Our intuition/knowledge about arithmetics clearly requires that there are infinite sets, e.g., the set of infinite numbers.
-Technically, the HOL model of the set of natural numbers must be an infinite set, otherwise we would not be willing to say that have "modeled" arithmetic.
-493The Peano axioms are $$- 0 \in nat$$ $$- \forall x. x \in nat \rightarrow Suc(x) \in nat$$ $$- \forall x.
-Suc(x) \neq 0$$ $$- \forall x \ y.Suc(x) = Suc(y) \rightarrow x = y$$ $$- \forall P.(P(0) \land \forall n.(P(n) \to P(Suc(n)))) \to \forall n.P(n).$$ • Purely definitional?
+Not possible with eight basic rules (cannot enforce infinity of HOL model)!
+Our intuition/knowledge about arithmetics clearly requires that there are infinite sets, e.g., the set of infinite numbers.
+Technically, the HOL model of the set of natural numbers must be an infinite set, otherwise we would not be willing to say that we have "modeled" arithmetic.
+The Peano axioms are - $-0 \in nat$ - $\forall x.x \in nat \rightarrow Suc(x) \in nat$ - $\forall x.
+Suc(x) \neq 0$ - $\ \forall x \ y.Suc(x) = Suc(y) \rightarrow x = y$ - $\forall P.(P(0) \land \forall n.(P(n) \rightarrow P(Suc(n)))) \rightarrow \forall n.P(n).$ - Purely definitional? - Not possible with eight basic rules (cannot enforce infinity of HOL model)! - Heavily axiomatic?
+I.e., we state natural numbers by Peano axioms and claim analogous axioms for any other number type?
+Our intuition/knowledge about arithmetics clearly requires that there are infinite sets, e.g., the set of infinite numbers.
+Technically, the HOL model of the set of natural numbers must be an infinite set, otherwise we would not be willing to say that we have "modeled" arithmetic.
+The Peano axioms are - $-0 \in nat$ - $\forall x.x \in nat \rightarrow Suc(x) \in nat$ - $\forall x.
+Suc(x) \neq 0$ - $\ \forall x \ y.Suc(x) = Suc(y) \rightarrow x = y$ - $\forall P.(P(0) \land \forall n.(P(n) \rightarrow P(Suc(n)))) \rightarrow \forall n.P(n).$ Purely definitional?